 Due to really good times in aviation in 2018 a record number of wanabee pilots signed up to pilot training.
 This trend continued until Covid-19 hit us all.

 Pilots graduating during Covid-19 will be joining an aviation industry that is on its knees.
 Thousands of experienced pilots are unemployed at the moment and the future is very uncertain.
-It may seem totally hopeless for new graduating pilots but keep on reading.
-While Covid-19 is testing the aviation industry in new ways, there is nothing new in the industry being down.
+It may seem totally hopeless for new graduating pilots but we encourage you to keep on reading.
+Covid-19 is challenging the aviation industry in new ways, however, we have experienced the power of its resilience many times before.

-We would like to help all categories of pilots into jobs, but we have dedicated this blog to the new pilots coming into our industry – generation Z or Gen Z’ers.
+We would like to help all categories of pilots find jobs, but we have dedicated this blog to the new pilots entering our industry – generation Z or Gen Z’ers.
 These pilots are typically born in late 1990s to early 2000s.

-It is not only in aviation that there are talks about the wider challenges with Gen Z’ers but the issue across many different industries seem to be that the Gen Z’ers are typically not made aware of how other generations view them.
+It is not only in aviation that there are talks about the wider challenges with Gen Z’ers but across many different industries.
+It seems to be that the Gen Z’ers are typically not made aware of how other generations view them.

 The first thing that can be good to realise if you are looking for a pilot job is how the hiring process is likely to look like.
 The generation(s) that will most likely be involved in recruiting and hiring you will be “generation X” (born between 1965- 1979) and/ or generation baby boomers (born between 1946 and 1964).
 While every generation is different, generation Z coming into the aviation industry can be like a circle trying to fit in a triangle.